ciscu/logs-analysis/README.md

 # Logs Analysis

-## introduction
+## Introduction

-This program runs some analysis queries to the fictional **news** database and prints it out to the terminal.
+This program runs some analysis queries from data in the fictional **news** database and prints it out to the terminal.

 Based on the data in the __news__ database it will output following analytics:
 1. The 3 most popular articles.